+If you are considering divorce, understanding the divorce process is important.
 In Massachusetts divorce is initiated either by the filing of a Joint Petition for Divorce (where the parties have reached a settlement in advance of filing) or by filing a Complaint for Divorce either claiming fault or no fault grounds.
 It is not necessary to show that your spouse has caused the divorce.
 Most divorces are filed on the grounds of irretrievable breakdown, commonly called no fault.
 While some divorces are contested, (no agreement) on issues of property, support, etc., few are actually contested on the grounds for the divorce itself.
 The grounds for the divorce do not necessarily determine how the property will be divided or how much support will be awarded, although under certain circumstances, fault and wrongful conduct can have an impact on the final outcome.

 How Long Will It Take To Get Divorced:

 The time it takes to complete a divorce, depends on how quickly both husband and wife can agree on how to handle parenting the children, child support, the division of all of your property, and resolution of all financial issues.
 If you can not agree and need to go to court to have a Judge decide the issues your divorce will take considerably longer then if, with the assistance of counsel, through mediation, or through the collaborative law process reach an agreement prior to filing for divorce or in advance of any trial date.